As an amazon associate, we earn from qualifying purchases.

 Removing horse odors from clothing during washing

-Thankfully, when proper washing protocols are used, horse and farm smells are easy to remove from most textiles.
-Hot water, agitation, and a bit of detergent will remove the majority of horse, maneuver, and ammonia smells.
+Thankfully, when proper washing protocols are used, horse manure and farm smells are easy to remove from most textiles.
+Hot water, agitation, and a bit of detergent will remove the majority of horse, manure, and ammonia smells.

 If you find that your rancher-husband’s or riding-lesson-taking-daughter’s clothing still has a bit of a faint horse odor even after washing, here are a few washing tips to try: